mui/mui-x/docs/data/date-pickers/date-field/date-field.md

 Use the `selectedSectionIndexes` and `onSelectedSectionIndexesChange` props to control which sections are currently being selected.

+This prop accept four formats:

+1. If a number is provided, the section at this index will be selected.
+2. If an object with a `startIndex` and `endIndex` properties are provided, the sections between those two indexes will be selected.
+3. If a string of type `MuiDateSectionName` is provided, the first section with that name will be selected.
+4. If `null` is provided, no section will be selected

 :::warning
 You need to make sure the input is focused before imperatively updating the selected sections.
 :::